ashisroy/Practical_Machine_Learning/README.md

 # Practical_Machine_Learning- Project write up
 In this project write-up, I have used the data from Human Activity Recognition (HAR).
-The aim was to train a model based on the data of various sensor values, which could later be used to predict the Classe variable, that is the manner in which the participants of HAR did the exercise.
+The aim was to train a model based on the data of various sensor values, which could later be used to predict the Classe variable.

-After having examined the data briefly using the Rattle GUI, I have realized that some columns have a lot of missing (NA) values.
+After loading the data in R environment and doing some basic univariate analysis, I have realized that some columns have a lot of missing (NA) values.
-Instead of trying to model them, I have decided to remove them from the data set.
-So the first step, after having loaded the required caret library (I've skipped the demonstration of Rattle GUI, since, after all, it was an interactive session with GUI part), was to detect and eliminate columns with a lot of missing values:
+I have decided to remove those variables from the data set.
 This resulted in 60 columns (variables), instead of 160.

 After having removed the columns with missing values, I have proceeded to create a subset of the training data set because I have seen that the whole set contained 19622 rows (observations) from the HAR study.